pororo0721/TechTest/README.md

   return primes;
 }
 ```
-A prime number starts at 2 because it is only divisible by the number 1 or itself.
+A prime number starts at 2 because it is only divisible by 1 or itself.
-Set the list containing 2 as a variable called primes, and set the next number 3 as the variable nextPrime.
+Set the list containing 2 to a variable called prime and the next number 3 to the variable nextPrime.
-If the input value n is less than the length of the list, the next number nextPrime is sent to the function isPrime, which checks whether the variable is prime or not.
-If prime is correct, the variable nextPrime is added to the list primes and nextPrime is incremented by 1.
+It iterates until the input value n is less than the length of the list, and the next number nextPrime is sent to the isPrime function to check whether the variable is prime or not.
+If the prime is correct, the variable nextPrime is added to the list of primes and nextPrime is incremented by 1.

 As in the example value, when n=3, the primes returned by the function generatePrimes are [2,3,5].